Skip to content

 ADMISSIONS

 Currently we are accepting admissions by donation.
-All Tour Groups must be booked in advance and are subject to a minimum charge of $100 or $5 per person, whichever is cheaper.
+All Tour Groups must be booked in advance and are subject to a minimum charge of $100 or $5 per person.

 Interac e-transfers can be sent to [email protected]